 This brings to a close our guidance on some of Egypt’s safety concerns.
 As one visitor in millions, you are unlikely to face many of the things listed here.
 But when journeying away from home, in distant cultures, it always pays to be cautious and well-informed.
 If you have any comments or questions about this blog or our tours, please don’t hesitate to contact us.
 We wish you good luck on your journeys through our beautiful country!

-This article was originally published in October 2021 and most recently updated in March 2022.
+This article was originally published in October 2021 and updated in March 2022.